-SCENARIO 2E: NEGOTIATING TO PRESENT AT TECHHQ
+SCENARIO 2E: NEGOTIATING TO LEAD A PROJECT AT TECHHQ

-This scenario involves two employees negotiating who gets to present at the TechHQ conference.
+This scenario involves two employees negotiating who gets to lead a project at TechHQ.

 You have just heard that your organisation (TechHQ) has secured a contract to complete a special project from their top client.
 It has taken several months for the organisation to obtain the contract and they need a team leader to lead the project.
 The opportunity to lead the project could result in further opportunities and the potential for future promotion.
 Only one team member can be promoted to the lead role.
 You (Amanada) are very keen to lead your very first project, however, Hunter also expressed interest in the lead role.
 The organisation has asked you and Hunter to work out who should lead the project.
 Let the negotiation begin!